ronaldb4/tesan/README.md

-The **configSet** parameter specifies the JSON file to be used to specify the hyper-parameters that define the behavior of the both the model and the treatment of the data (the versions used to generate the metrics in our paper are provided in the repository.)
+The **configSet** parameter specifies the JSON file to be used to specify the hyper-parameters that define the behavior of the both the model and the treatment of the data (the versions used to generate the metrics in our paper are provided in the repository.) *For details on key hyperparameters, see the accompanying paper.*

 ### Step 3 - Train Mortality Prediction Models